Kentucky State Capitol: Current 1910 building

-2022-2029 Renovation
+2022–2029 renovation

 The Kentucky State Capitol Building in Frankfort, Kentucky under renovation in May 2023.

-Beginning in 2022, the capitol building's largest ever renovation project began.
-The project aims to address decades of deferred maintenance and modernize the capitol's structure and systems including the revitalization of public spaces, replacement of the terra cotta roof tiles, installation of modern waterproofing, removal of outdates electrical systems, addition of increased accessibility options, and the installation of new heating and cooling systems.
+In 2022, the largest renovation in the building's history began.
+The project aims to address decades of deferred maintenance and modernize the capitol's structure and systems including the revitalization of public spaces, replacement of the terra cotta roof tiles, installation of modern waterproofing, removal of outdated electrical systems, addition of increased accessibility options, and the installation of new heating and cooling systems.

 The building was closed to the public on August 20, 2025.
 The offices of the governor, lieutenant governor, attorney general, and secretary of state as well as the Kentucky Supreme Court and state law library were moved to temporary locations elsewhere in Frankfort.
 The 2025 Kentucky General Assembly was the last legislative session held in the structure prior to its closure, and is not estimated to hold another until January 2029.
 Until then, both chambers of the legislature will meet in a temporary structure constructed in the parking lot of the Capitol Annex building.

 The total cost of the project is estimated to be at or above $300 million by the time of its completion.